lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 Do you see data corruption? - possibly a race condition
 Does the bug arise on every run or just some runs?
 Yes > likely a deadlock.
 Does the process every hang?
 Yes > deadlock.
 If it only hangs sometimes > you might also have a race.
+Race conditions: when code with mutiples units of execution (like threads) has a shared variable that can be read / written by multiple threads at the same time.